pingcap/docs-cn/dev/how-to/monitor/monitor-a-cluster.md

 You can use the following two types of interfaces to monitor the TiDB cluster state:

 - [The state interface](#use-the-state-interface): this interface uses the HTTP interface to get the component information.
-- [The metrics interface](#use-the-metrics-interface): this interface uses Prometheus to record the detailed information of the various operations in components and view these metrics using Grafana.
+- [The metrics interface](#use-the-metrics-interface): this interface uses Prometheus to record the detailed information of the various operations in components and views these metrics using Grafana.

 ## Use the state interface